 It is day 23, and this is the first hike where I think I have gained weight on the trail.

 I did achieve one thing: getting the rock in my shin examined by a doctor at the clinic.
 He confirmed it appeared to be a rock but suggested I not hike with stitches and have it cut out when I get home.
-Instead, he gave me a round of antibiotics to ensure the foreign body did not infect me, and then to be prudent, he gave me another round of antibiotics “just in case I got Giardia.”
-A little ominous, but ok.
+Instead, he gave me a round of antibiotics to ensure the foreign body did not infect me.
+To be prudent, he gave me another round of antibiotics “just in case I got Giardia.”
+It’s a little ominous, but ok.

 His assessment of how the rock magically appeared in my shin was most interesting.
 He said it probably entered through the wound on my knee and then “migrated” about a foot and a half down the front of my leg.
 It does not hurt anymore, so I’m ok waiting until I get home to remove the traveler.
 However, I don’t like carrying the extra weight since every gram counts!

-I had seen Pizza Gary, who I now referred to as “The Mayor,” while wandering around town early one morning and set up a ride back to the Florence-Kelvin trailhead for 7:30 AM on the 23rd.
-I did not want to ask for a ride any earlier since I knew I would not get Cricket up earlier and since he was shuttling out of the goodness of his heart.
+I had seen Pizza Gary, who I now called “The Mayor,” while wandering around town early one morning and set up a ride back to the Florence-Kelvin trailhead for 7:30 AM on the 23rd.
+I did not want to ask for a ride since I knew I would not get Cricket up earlier and since he was shuttling out of the goodness of his heart.
 I tried to give him gas money, but I don’t recall if I eventually won the battle over him accepting funds.
 I may have hidden it in the cup holder.

-We chatted for a few minutes at the trailhead and then headed back into the desert.
-I felt sluggish from the past two days, so thankfully, the hiking mainly was downhill to the Gila.
+We chatted briefly at the trailhead and then headed back into the desert.
+I felt sluggish for the past two days, so thankfully, the hiking was mainly downhill to the Gila.
 Crossing over the bridge, we encountered two hikers that Cricket stopped to chat with for a bit.
 I waved, said hi, and kept hiking.

-The social aspect of backpacking and hiking is a big part of long-distance hiking for many people, and with the rise in its popularity, along with exposure through social media, this has increased.
+The social aspect of backpacking and hiking is a big part of long-distance hiking for many people.
+This has increased with its popularity and exposure through social media.
 Hikers seek out groups of other hikers and now refer to themselves as Tramilies (Trail Families).
 I have seen some groups reach up to 20 people.
 It’s as if Spring Break has sometimes moved from the beaches to the trails and trail towns.
-On a positive note, this seems a much healthier way for young people to party.
+On a positive note, this seems a healthier way for young people to party.

 The next mile was on dirt roads, and I passed a long porta toilet.
-Gary told me it had been there for years, and the company had forgotten about it.
+Gary told me it had been there for years, and the company had forgotten.
 However, he occasionally saw hikers coming out of it and was always surprised.
-I told him that a random toilet in the middle of nowhere was a gift, regardless of its “condition.”
+I told him a random toilet in the middle of nowhere was a gift, regardless of its “condition.”
 I did not check the Kearny porta toilet, but it may have been an exception to the gift theory.

 We stopped before our big climb into the Superstitions.
-We had met four people in Kearny that were skipping this chain of mountains.
-The climbs, old wildfire burn, and heat made them not worth the effort.
+We had met four people in Kearny who were skipping this chain of mountains.
+The climbs, old wildfire burn, and heat made them not worthwhile.
 For Cricket and me, this made them even more attractive.
 So what was all the fuss about?
 We needed to see for ourselves.